OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 - Migrate (and Migrate --live)
 - Stop

+Running VMs with open VNC ports are imported with the ability to establish VNC connection to them via OpenNebula.
+To activate the VNC ports, you need to right click on the VM in vCenter while it is shut down and click on “Edit Settings”, and set the following remotedisplay.* settings:

+- remotedisplay.vnc.enabled must be set to TRUE.
+- remotedisplay.vnc.ip must be set to 0.0.0.0 (or alternatively, the IP of the OpenNebula front-end).
+- remotedisplay.vnc.port must be set to a available VNC port number.

 Also, network management operations are present like the ability to attach/detach network interfaces, as well as capacity (CPU and MEMORY) resizing operations and VNC connections if the ports are opened before hand.

 .. _reacquire_vcenter_resources: